bhoov/spacyface/README.md

 - GPT2 (covers distilgpt2)
 - Roberta (covers distilroberta)
 - DistilBert
+- TransfoXL
+- XLNet
+- XLM
+- Albert
+- CTRL
+- OpenAIGPT
+- XLMRoberta

+At the time of release, the only model that doesn't work with the alignment is the T5 Tokenization scheme.

 Originally created to ease the development of [exBERT](http://exbert.net/), these tools have been made available for others to use in their own projects as they see fit.